AppleGreen Cottage

 Are just learning to know your sewing machine, you've threaded the machine, inserted the sewing machine needle, and would like to sew your first seam?
 You've come to the right place: just a few basic sewing machine stitches you need to know to start, with pictures - check them out and make it easy to start sewing.

-This tutorial includes affiliate links (thanks for your support!) and is part of the ApleGreen Cottage learning-to-sew series.
-Check out all my sewing tips here
+This tutorial is part of the ApleGreen Cottage learning-to-sew series.
+Check out all myย sewing tips here - but first, grab this Quick Guide and keep it close - it will help you skip the common sewing mistakes:

 Basic sewing machine stitches - Straight Stitch